hashicorp/terraform-provider-kubernetes/docs/resources/secret_v1.md

 - `binary_data` (Map of String, Sensitive) A map of the secret data in base64 encoding.
 Use this for binary data.
 - `data` (Map of String, Sensitive) A map of the secret data.
+- `binary_data_wo` (Map of String, Write-Only) BinaryData contains the binary data.
+Each key must consist of alphanumeric characters, '-', '_' or '.'.
+BinaryData can contain byte sequences that are not in the UTF-8 range.
+The keys stored in BinaryData must not overlap with the ones in the Data field, this is enforced during validation process.
+Using this field will require 1.10+ apiserver and kubelet.
+This field only accepts base64-encoded payloads that will be decoded/encoded before being sent/received to/from the apiserver.
+- `binary_data_wo_revision` (Number) The current revision of the write-only "binary_data_wo" attribute.
+Incrementing this integer value will cause Terraform to update the write-only value.`
+- `data_wo` (Map of String, Write-Only) Data contains the configuration data.
+Each key must consist of alphanumeric characters, '-', '_' or '.'.
+Values with non-UTF-8 byte sequences must use the BinaryData field.
+The keys stored in Data must not overlap with the keys in the BinaryData field, this is enforced during validation process.
+- `data_wo_revision` (Number) The current revision of the write-only "data_wo" attribute.
+Incrementing this integer value will cause Terraform to update the write-only value.`
 - `immutable` (Boolean) Ensures that data stored in the Secret cannot be updated (only object metadata can be modified).
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `type` (String) Type of secret